 Regardless of the position of your product in a given market, a person searching for it may find a competing product first.
 If so, your product may not even be presented for consideration.
 In which case, your competition gets the sale.
 Extending the presence of your product on the Web increases the chance of it being found.

 Charlie can help in this by adding your product to his website and product list.
 His marketing efforts bring visitors who are added to the set of those aware of your product.
 If he sells 100 copies through his site, it is quite possible that every sale is one the producer would not have made.
-While one might expect some overlap with brand name products from large firms, it just does not apply to lesser-known products produced by small businesses.
+While one might expect some overlap with brand-name products from large firms, it just does not apply to lesser-known products produced by small businesses.

 The Web is so vast that no one person sees a significant part of it.
 Thus most netizens will never even encounter your product unless you can get it out and about the Web.
 You can profit greatly by “giving” gross to Charlie.
 And for even greater profits, show Joe, Bill, and Pete how to do what Charlie did.

-I market a computer program at $39.
+I market a computer program for $39.
 I will pay you 50% for each copy you sell.
 I’m ahead by $19.50 and it takes only a minute to send the purchaser a license code.
 Any takers?
 I will be delighted to work all day long for $19.50 per minute.